IMSE Graduate Handbook

 - Student prepares and submits Graduate Student Council Travel Award application (note that the deadline for this is typically more than 2 months in advance of travel date.

-- Within two weeks of completion of travel, student submits necessary documentation of expenses for reimbursement to department and university offices.
+- Within two weeks of completion of travel, the student submits necessary documentation of expenses for reimbursement to department and university offices.
 The IMSE department will not process reimbursement until the trip report has been approved by both the faculty supervisor and the IMSE department head.

 Annual Progress Review